stevenbenner/stevenbenner.com/src/content/posts/2010-02-20-reset-cascading-style-sheets-are-bad-practice.md

 ### That was a very long-winded rant, so how do you deal with it?

-Simple, the way we’ve been doing it since we stopped using tables and 1px separator gifs.
+Simple, the way we’ve been doing it since we stopped using tables and 1px separator GIFs.

 ```css
 * {